awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `query_group_wild_card`

 **Timeout \(ms\)**
-The maximum time, in milliseconds, queries can run before being canceled\.
-If a read\-only query, such as a SELECT statement, is canceled due to a WLM timeout, WLM attempts to route the query to the next matching queue based on the WLM Queue Assignment Rules\.
-If the query doesn't match any other queue definition, the query is canceled; it is not assigned to the default queue\.
+The maximum time, in milliseconds, that queries can run before being canceled\.
+In some cases, a read\-only query, such as a SELECT statement, might be canceled due to a WLM timeout\.
+In these cases, WLM attempts to route the query to the next matching queue based on the WLM queue assignment rules\.
+If the query doesn't match any other queue definition, the query is canceled; it isn't assigned to the default queue\.
 For more information, see [WLM Query Queue Hopping](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-queue-hopping)\.
 WLM timeout doesn’t apply to a query that has reached the `returning` state\.
 To view the state of a query, see the [STV\_WLM\_QUERY\_STATE](https://docs.aws.amazon.com/redshift/latest/dg/r_STV_WLM_QUERY_STATE.html) system table\.
 JSON property: `max_execution_time`

 **Memory \(%\)**
 The percentage of memory to allocate to the queue\.
-If you specify a memory percentage for at least one of the queues, you must specify a percentage for all of the other queues up to a total of 100 percent\.
-If your memory allocation is below 100 percent across all of the queues, the unallocated memory is managed by the service and can be temporarily given to a queue that requests additional memory for processing\.
+If you specify a memory percentage for at least one of the queues, you must specify a percentage for all other queues, up to a total of 100 percent\.
+If your memory allocation is below 100 percent across all of the queues, the unallocated memory is managed by the service\.
+The service can temporarily give this unallocated memory to a queue that requests additional memory for processing\.
 JSON property: `memory_percent_to_use`

 **Query Monitoring Rules**